oliviawestmacottssw/SSW.Rules.Content/rules/meeting---do-you-know-what-to-prepare-for-each-meeting/rule.md

 > > >
 > > > What are you doing today? e.g. "Today I will do yyy"
 > > >
-> > > Do you foresee​ any impediments or roadblocks? e.g. "I might hit a roadblock today because of xxx"
+> > > Do you foresee any impediments or roadblocks? e.g. "I might hit a roadblock today because of xxx"

 - Remember to say "Let's park that conversation for after the Daily Scrum".
 Major discussions are not to be conducted during the time boxed Scrum meeting.